-We now study the gravitational modes.
+Having established the relevant masses for matter fields, we turn to the question of the gravitational modes themselves.
 This gives rise to a rich and very distinctive phenomenology.
-To determine the parameters of the gravitational modes in detail requires an explicit Kaluza-Klein decomposition.
+To determine the parameters of the gravitational modes in detail, requires an explicit Kaluza-Klein decomposition.
 We will do this in Ref.
 [9].
 The result is that the masses and couplings of the Kaluza-Klein modes are determined by the TeV scale.
 This result can be readily understood.

-Until this point, we have viewed $M \approx M{\text{Pl}}$ as the fundamental scale, and the TeV scale as a derived scale as a consequence of the exponential factor appearing in the metric.
-However, one could equally well have regarded the TeV scale as fundamental, and the Planck scale of $10^{19}$ GeV as the derived scale.
+Until this point, we have viewed $M \approx M{Pl}$ as the fundamental scale, and the TeV scale as a derived scale as a consequence of the exponential factor appearing in the metric.
+However, one could equally well have regarded the TeV scale as fundamental, and the Planck scale of 10^{19} GeV as the derived scale.
 That is, the ratio is the physical dimensionless quantity.
 From this viewpoint, which is the one naturally taken by a four-dimensional observer residing on the visible brane, the large Planck scale (the weakness of gravity) arises because of the small overlap of the graviton wave function in the fifth dimension (which is the warp factor) with our brane.
 In fact, this is the only small number produced.
 All other scales are set by the TeV scale.

-Technically, this change in viewpoint is established by the change of coordinates, $x^{\mu} \rightarrow e^{kr_c\pi}x^{\mu}$ .
-In this case, the warp factor at $\phi = \pi$ is unity, whereas that at $\phi = 0$ is $e^{2kr_c}\pi$ .
+Technically, this change in viewpoint is established by the change of coordinates, $x^{\mu} \to e^{kr_c\pi}x^{\mu}$.
+In this case, the warp factor at $\phi = \pi$ is unity, whereas that at $\phi = 0$ is $e^{2kr_c\pi}$.
 In this language, since there is no rescaling of the "v" parameter in the Higgs potential because the Higgs is already canonically normalized, the scale v should take its physical value.
-Because we are assuming all fundamental mass parameters are of the same order, all these parameters are also of order TeV.
-(Note that the relation between the mass parameters in the new coordinates and the old mass parameters is due to the spacetime coordinate rescaling.)
+Because we are assuming all fundamental mass parameters are of the same order, all these parameters are also of order TeV 2 .

 This result contrasts sharply with the scenario of large extra dimensions for solving the hierarchy problem with a product structure for the full spacetime, where the Kaluza-Klein splittings are much smaller than the weak scale, possibly smaller than an eV.
-The dangerous astrophysical and cosmological effects of very light Kaluza-Klein [3] states are absent in our model.
+The dangerous astrophysical and cosmological effects of very light Kaluza-Klein states are absent in our model.

 The phenomenological implications of this scenario for future collider searches are very distinctive.
 For a product spacetime, each excited state couples with gravitational strength, and the key to observing these states in accelerator experiments is the large multiplicity of states due to their fine splittings.
 In our model, with roughly weak scale splittings a relatively small number of excitations will be kinematically accessible at accelerators.
-However, their couplings to matter are set by the weak scale rather than the Planck scale.
-Instead of gravitational strength couplings ~ energy/ $M{\rm Pl}$ , each excited state coupling is of the order of energy/TeV, and therefore each can be individually detected.
+However their couplings to matter are set by the weak scale rather than the Planck scale.
+Instead of gravitational strength couplings $\sim \text{Energy}/M{Pl}$, each excited state coupling is of order Energy/TeV, and therefore each can be individually detected.
 These resonances can be detected via their decay products.
 This should allow detailed reconstruction, permitting mass and spin determination of these gravitational modes.